Route Out Route Back

 Cycled out to the Auto Electricians with the starter and got it tested, the man who knows said that it was running ok, so it must be a bad connection.
 I then spent the rest of the morning refitting it, tried to start the engine and, much to my relief, it fired up ok.
 Showered, packed everything away, and stayed in the Marina till the evening HW, bought myself fish and chips for dinner, then went across the bay to St Aubin drying harbour, which is free.
 Another lovely moon.

-Looking across St Aubin bay to St Helier.
+Looking across St Aubin bay by night to St Helier.